MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/upgrade-to-windows-10-with-the-microsoft-deployment-toolkit.md

 ![fig 1](../images/upgrademdt-fig1-machines.png)

 Figure 1.
-The machines used in this topic.
+The computers used in this topic.

 ## Set up the upgrade task sequence